Discover Arts and Humanities and Social Sciences

 If you wanted to take a 1 x year gap break before applying to The University of Sheffield, or need to resit A Levels to achieve a higher grade, the adjusted offer would be made available in the following year only.

-This pathway is for students who meet specific academic and widening participation criteria from state schools within South Yorkshire and the surrounding region.
+This pathway is for students who meet specific academic and widening access criteria from state schools within South Yorkshire and the surrounding region.

 A Level (or equivalent) requirements: